kevinwortman/tuffix/eduroam.md

 ## CSUF IT Wizard (recommended)

-CSUF's IT provides an online wizard for configuring Eduroam to download an executable to install the eduroam wireless profile and CA Certificate.
+CSUF's IT provides an online wizard for configuring Eduroam to download an executable to install the Eduroam wireless profile and CA Certificate.

-The Online Wizard can be found at http://wireless.fullerton.edu/eduroam.php.
-Follow the steps provided to download and run the `SecureW2_JoinNow.run` executable to configure the eduroam wireless profile.
+The Online Wizard can be found at https://wireless.fullerton.edu/eduroam.php.
+Follow the steps provided to download and run the `SecureW2_JoinNow.run` executable to configure the Eduroam wireless profile.

 ## Manual Configuration (not recommended)